 Growing roses from seeds can be a bit tricky and requires a great deal of patience.
-As rosemom mentioned, the seeds may not produce the same plants as the "mother" since most roses in garden centers are hybrid.
+As rosemom mentioned, the seeds may not produce the same plants as the "mother" since most roses in garden centers are hybrids.
 Some of the prettiest roses have been "accidents" though.

 A number of years ago I found rose seeds in the Thompson and Morgan catalog and decided to give it a try.
 The catalog cautioned that germination was slow and only a small percentage would germinate.